kattsoftware/FireSessions/README.md

 DriversFactory::registerDriver('myDriver', $myDriver);
 ```

-If you are providing the class name as the second parameter (and not an actual instance of the custom driver), then the factory will try to create an instance by calling the class constructor with `$config`, `$trueValue` and `$falseValue` as constructor parameters.
+If you are providing the class name as the second parameter (and not an actual instance of the custom driver), then the factory will try to create an instance by providing `$config` as parameter.

 Now you are ready to use your custom driver!